Tassps/First-React-App-Start/README.md

 # First-React-App-Start
-A small app with for buttons which uses React.
+A small app with four buttons which uses React.